On quenched and annealed critical curves of random pinning model with finite range correlations: Introduction

 In this paper we remove the independence assumption on $\omega$ and study the effect of correlations on the right-hand side of (\ref{AB0}), i.e on the annealed critical curve.
 This is partly motivated by the long-range correlations in DNA sequence, see \cite{Chen} and \cite{Peng} on this topic.
 We also mention \cite{UnzipDNA} and \cite{bubble} where the effect of sequence correlation is investigated, in somewhat different contexts.
 In \cite{UnzipDNA}, the authors study the effect of a pulling force applied to the extremity of a DNA strand on the number of broken base pairs (unzipping of DNA) in two correlated scenarii: integrable and nonintegrable correlations.
 In \cite{bubble}, the authors consider the effect of sequence correlation on the bubble size distribution: by bubbles we mean broken base pairs, and if we keep in mind the analogy with pinning models, it corresponds to the excursions of the directed random walk between two visits at $0$.

 The disorder sequence in our model is a finite-order moving average of an i.i.d sequence, which is the simplest correlated sequence one can look at, and the reason for this choice will be clearer further in the text.
 This will be defined in Section \ref{model}, as well as the renewal sequence $\tau=(\tau_n)_{n\geq 0}$ (the contact points) and the polymer measures.
 In Section \ref{generalities}, we introduce classical notions for these models: the free energy, the phase diagram and the (quenched and annealed) critical curve of the model.
 In the proof of Theorem \ref{annealed_f}, a new homogeneous model emerges, whose hamiltonian does not only depends on the number of renewal points but also on their mutual distances.
-Section \ref{results} is dedicated to our results and their proofs.
-We show in Theorem \ref{annealed_critical_curve} that the difference between the annealed critical curve in the correlated case and the annealed critical curve in the i.i.d. case can be expressed in terms of the Perron-Frobenius eigenvalue of an explicit transfer matrix, and we give a weak disorder asymptotic of this quantity in Theorem \ref{asymptotic}.
-Note that the appearance of Perron-Frobenius eigenvalues is reminiscent of results on periodic copolymers, see \cite{periodic_polymer}.
+In Section \ref{results} we are interested in the annealed critical curve.
+The main results are Theorem \ref{annealed_critical_curve}, which states that the difference between the annealed critical curve in the correlated case and the annealed critical curve in the i.i.d. case can be expressed in terms of the Perron-Frobenius eigenvalue of an explicit transfer matrix, and Proposition \ref{asymptotic}, which gives a weak disorder asymptotic of the annealed critical curve.
+Note that the appearance of Perron-Frobenius eigenvalues is reminiscent of results on periodic copolymers, see \cite{CaGiZa07}.
+In a second part of the paper (Section \ref{irr_section}, Theorem \ref{result}), we show that under certain conditions (the same as i.i.d. disorder actually) quenched and critical curves (as well as exponents) coincide at high temperatures (small $\beta$).
+This is the regime of disorder irrelevance.
+We use the second moment method, which will lead us to study the exponential moments of two replicas of a certain Markov renewal process.